labo

 Nature (1997) 390: 249-256

-The sequence was further updated four times:
+The sequence with the annotation of its genes was further updated four times:

 V Barbe, S Cruveiller, F Kunst, P Lenoble, G Meurice, A Sekowska, D Vallenet, TZ Wang, I Moszer, C Médigue, A Danchin